-In this article, our Colorado criminal defense lawyers will address:
+In this article, our Denver Colorado criminal defense lawyers will address:

-- 1. What is the attorney-client privilege?
+- 1. What qualifies as attorney-client privilege?

 - 2. What is covered by the attorney-client privilege?

-- 3. Does my lawyer have a duty of confidentiality?
+- 4. Does my lawyer have a duty of confidentiality?

-1. What is the attorney-client privilege?
+1. What qualifies as attorney-client privilege?

 All communications are considered confidential as long as they were not meant to be communicated to other third parties.
-This generally protects communications with the attorney even if the lawyer’s paralegal or legal assistant was also present at the time.
+The privilege protects communications with the attorney even if the conversations were overheard by the attorney’s:

-In short, this privilege is essential to ensuring open communication between the client and their lawyer.
-The attorney needs to have all the information available to give their client accurate advice and effective legal representation.
+In short, this privilege is essential to ensuring open communication between you and your lawyer.
+Attorneys must have all the information available to give you accurate advice and effective legal representation.